royaltm/rust-plasma/plasma/README.md

 Plasma
 ======

 The Plasma library written in rust.
+[Api reference](royaltm.github.io/rust-plasma/master/plasma/index.html).

 How to implement
 ----------------